The Ultimate Guide to Employee Offboarding Checklist 2021:

 Definition of the Employee exit process

 The term offboarding in the field of human resources refers to the process of someone leaving the organization.
 The process can be voluntary or involuntary.
 The term is usually used when a human resource exits a company.

 Employee offboarding is an important part of the HR professional’s duty.
 The employee offboarding process should be handled with grace and sensitivity.
 This is the last interaction that an employee has with the company, therefore, it is important for the employee to feel valued during the process.
 It is also the last chance for the company to retain the employee which puts the HR professional in a very interesting position.

-Preparing the “Employee Exit Process” Checklist is a very detailed process and should not be overlooked in context on the after-effects.
+Preparing the “Employee Exit Process” Checklist is a very detailed process and should not be overlooked in the context of the after-effects.
 Different positions are subject to varying levels of the offboarding process.
 However, let us understand the uniform process and the details of the employee offboarding checklist.

 6 Steps to Employee Exit Process Checklist

-First and foremost, the resigning employee communicates to his senior about his decided resignation.
-The senior here tries to talk him out of the resignation and tries to retain the employee.
+First and foremost, If the resigning employee communicates to his senior about his decided resignation.
+The senior person not only tries to talk about the resignation but also tries to retain the employee.